-6.4 Consultation
+5.4 Consultation

-We regularly engage with the community through public seminars, conferences, workshops and community meetings, and present annually to the Jandakot Community Consultative Committee (JCCC) as per its commitment in Ministerial statement no. 688: Jandakot Mound groundwater resources.
-In this reporting period we met with the JCCC on 12 October 2017.
+The department regularly engages with the community through public seminars, conferences, workshops and community meetings, presenting annually to the Jandakot Community Consultative Committee (JCCC).
+This is in line with the commitment in Ministerial statement no. 688: Jandakot Mound groundwater resources.
+In this reporting period it met with the JCCC on 11 October 2018.

-We provide advice to local and state government agencies to ensure that water availability and supply options for irrigation of public open space, or for development proposals are considered as early as possible in the planning phase, and environmental and resource restrictions are properly taken into account.
+The department provides advice to local and state government agencies to ensure that water availability and supply options for irrigation of public open space, or for development proposals, are considered as early as possible in the planning phase, and that environmental and resource restrictions are properly considered.

-Through the framework described in Better urban water management (WAPC 2008), we also provide advice to local governments and land development agencies on water management in urban areas to minimise the effects of drainage and stormwater on shallow groundwater in the Jandakot area.
-The framework sets out how water resources should be considered at each planning stage by identifying the various actions and investigations required to support decisions at each level of planning.
+Through the framework described in Better urban water management (WAPC 2008), it also provides advice to local governments and land development agencies on water management in urban areas to minimise the effects of drainage and stormwater on shallow groundwater in the Jandakot area.
+The framework sets out how water resources should be considered at each planning stage by identifying the actions and investigations required to support decisions at each level of planning.